 The financial information for the years ended 31 December 2014 and 2015 were extracted from the prospectus of the Company dated 31 October 2016.
-No financial statements of the Group for the year ended 31 December 2013 have been published.
+No financial statements of the Group for the years ended 31 December 2012 and 2013 have been published.
 The summary above does not form part of the audited financial statements.